mosesdinakaran/magento-log/README.md

 # Magento Logging

-A very light weight logging module that supports
+A very lightweight logging module that supports
 - Api Logging
-- Elastic Serach Logging
+- Elastic Search Logging

-> ### Please note that, This extension is for debugging purpose only, Once enabled this extesnion will write all/partial request and reponse to the log file based on your configuration, So plz be advised that keeping this extesnion on enabled mode for a long time will fill up your disk space.
-Once the debugging is completed this needs to be disbled
+> ### Please note that, This extension is for debugging purpose only, Once enabled this extension will write all/partial request and response to the log file based on your configuration, So plz be advised that keeping this extension on enabled mode for a long time will fill up your disk space.
+Once the debugging is completed this needs to be disabled

 ## API Logging

-This API logging extension from Moses Extensions, provides an options to log all/specific api calls.
+This API logging extension from Moses Extensions, provides an option to log all/specific api calls.

 In most of our environment we use different third party services such as order management, product management, product search , shipping management etc. These services interact with Magento using Rest APi'S.

-At times it would become very difficult to identify the root cause if we face any problem with these services.
+At times, it would become very difficult to identify the root cause if we face any problem with these services.

-Moreover if we are in headless environment primarily using rest apis it would be really hard to identify the root cause for certain issues.
+Moreover, if we are in headless environment primarily using rest apis it would be really hard to identify the root cause for certain issues.

 Consider a scenario where add to cart is not working for a particular customer only.